Did you know there are around 30,000 distinct species of orchids worldwide?

-In case you want to grow many varieties of orchids with different light needs, you should use a high-intensity grow light to be on the safe side.
+There is a solution if you want to grow many varieties of orchids with different light needs.
+You should use a high-intensity grow light.

-But make sure not to bring your light too close to your plants or to keep it on for more than 18 hours a day.
+Make sure not to bring your light too close to your plants.
+Also, don’t keep it on for more than 18 hours daily.